llaske/sugarizer-server/README.md

 * **Amazon Web Services** is available [here](docs/deploytoAWS.md).

+## Global architecture

+See [here](docs/architecture.md) for a global description of the Sugarizer Server architecture.

 ## Server settings

 Sugarizer settings are load by default from file [env/sugarizer.ini](env/sugarizer.ini).
 You could change the name of this file by changing the value of environment variable ``NODE_ENV``.
 So if the ``NODE_ENV`` variable is set to ``production``, Sugarizer will try to load ``env/production.ini`` file.